boujois/courses/getting_started.md

 ##Start Jupyter Notebook

-Jupyter Notebook is the application used to run
+Jupyter Notebook is the application used to run our deep learning scripts.
+To start it up run:

-    $ jupyter notebook
+    $ jupyter notebook ~/

+The last part (`~/`) ensures that the root directory for juypter notebooks is our home directory.

 You should see (after a few seconds) an output like this: